-Simple techniques to build a visual language, one screen at a time.
+Simple techniques which build a visual language, one screen at a time.

 Sound Design – the secret weapon of editing picture is sound.
 Pitchfork‘s Liner Notes series breathes further life into its static visual elements (still photographs, hand-drawn graphics, film clutter) with audio elements (voice over, audio samples of a slide projector).